MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/index.md

 ---
 layout: tutorial
-title: Analytics
+title: MobileFirst Platform Operational Analytics
 show_children: true
-show_disqus: false
+show_disqus: true
-print_pdf: false
+print_pdf: true
 ---
 ## Overview

-MobileFirst Operational Analytics collects data about applications, adapters, devices, logs, and your own custom events to give a high-level view of the client interaction with the IBM MobileFirst Platform Server.
+MobileFirst Platform Operational Analytics collects data about applications, adapters, devices, logs, and your own custom events to give a high-level view of the client interaction with the IBM MobileFirst Platform Server.

-**Note**: All of the Getting Started Operational Analytics tutorials will make the assumption that you are working in the development environment using a the embedded Liberty server.
-However, all the same concepts apply to Tomcat and WebSphere® Application Server.
+> **Note**: The below tutorials make the assumption that you are working with the MobileFirst development environment, which uses WebSphere Liberty profile application server.
+However, all concepts also apply to Tomcat and WebSphere® Full profile spplication servers.

 To continue, select a tutorial: